nickgrealy/poll-mailbox-trigger/README.md

 1. Internationalise all fields (i18n)
 1. Add option to filter emails by other fields (e.g. "from")
 1. Have default System Config > overridden by individual Build config
-1. Add examples for using mailtos (e.g. in failed build job emails)
 1. Add service, which sends an email with mailtos for triggering all available jobs
 1. Download email attachments - attach as link to job's build parameters?